islambuet/rnd_2023_front/README.md

         npm install axios -save
 ## To change main domain and subdomain
     need to change golbal.js line 110
-    need to add/remove public path at vue.config file
+    need to add/remove public path at vue.config file like  publicPath:'/rnd_2023'